By Kaitlyn Sisco

 4) Exercise helps nourish your skin cells and keep them vital, according to Dr. Stephanie S. Gardner (WebMD).
 However, it doesn’t detoxify your skin as some may claim it.

 There are a lot of ways you can exercise – stretching, running, jumping jacks, squats and even dancing.
 But did you know that eating healthy is a part of the exercise as well?
 What’s the point of exercising if you will just continue to eat junk food after a vigorous workout?
 Eating healthy limits the number of bad foods you feed your body.

 Staying active withregular exercise helps keep your skin look glowing.
 Exercise helps your acne by maintaining healthy levels of the stress-related cortisol hormone that can possibly increase your risks of developing acne, collagen breakdown, wrinkles and sagging.

-Don’t let the big word “exercise” intimidate you, but let it inspire you to keep being active if what you want is a healthy looking skin.
-Exercise does help your acne by making you to start eating healthy foods over junk foods which could deteriorate your skin health.
+Don’t let the big word “exercise” intimidate you, but let it inspire you to keep being active if what you want is a healthy-looking skin.
+Exercise does help your acne by making you start eating healthy foods over junk foods which could deteriorate your skin health.

 So, does exercise really help your acne?
 The simple answer to that question is YES, given all the facts on what exercise is and what it can do on your overall health, including your skin.
 Exercise and acne are connected to each other.

 What are you waiting for?
-Get on those running shoes and start being active to achieve a healthy and acne free skin!
+Get on those running shoes and start being active to achieve healthy and acne-free skin!